Jettinjoy25021994/YaraUseCase/README.md

 1) Clone the repo

-2) Keep your organization name in the organization.yml file in the specified format
+2) Keep your organization name in the organization.yml  under scheduler directory sfile in the specified format